boban-radeski/CSS-Only-Tooltips/README.md

 # CSS-Only-Tooltips
 Custom implementation of tooltips using only SASS.
-If you're tired too of including one JavaScript and one CSS file to your project just to use tooltips, here's a way to accomplish the same result with No JS, just (S)CSS.
+For those who are tired of including one JavaScript and one CSS (2 requests) file to your project just to use tooltips, here's a way to accomplish the same result with No JS, just (S)CSS.

+# Usage

 ## Include style.scss into your SASS module architecture
   For example: ``` @include style.scss ``` in your main SCSS file, for example main.scss

-  In style.scss there are variables the helps to configure the tooltip according to your design needs:
+  In style.scss you can find variables the helps to configure the tooltip according to your design needs:
   <dl>
      <dt> $tooltip-width: `200px; `</dt>
      <dt> $tooltip-animation: ` all .2s ease-in-out; ` </dt>